ckontos82/StellarWindows/README.md

 - [ ] Minor Bug Fixes and logging.

 - DbContext added.
 You can create a local db by using a migration.
+- Added an implementation to store data in local db.
+It will soon be updated with design patterns, and ability to search, display and delete records.